 Rats are commonly larger, often being as long as 20 centimetres and even up to 40 centimetres for some breeds.
 They have more weight and bulk to them, and, while still a small rodent, all things considered, are markedly larger than your average mouse.

 The exception to this rule is the Roof Rat, commonly found in North America in rafters, trees or eaves.
 These are smaller than most rats and are sometimes mistaken for a mouse.
-This is why it is often best to contact your local Toronto pest control specialist if you’re unsure about what you’re dealing with.
+This is why it is often best to contact your local pest control service if you’re unsure about what you’re dealing with.

 This is a key factor in determining whether you live with mice or rats, particularly because both rodents are so sneaky and quick that you may only have time to glimpse the quick swish of a tail as it disappears down a drainpipe or into a hole in the wall.